zahinahmed97/zahinahmed97.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal academic website!
-I am **Zahin Ahmed**, currently a **first-year PhD student** at *The George Washington University*, specializing in **Neuromorphic Computing** and **NeuroAI** under the supervision of Prof. Gina Adam.
+I am **Zahin Ahmed**, currently a **first-year PhD student** at *The George Washington University*, currently enrolled in the **High Performance Computing** and **Computer Architecture** research focus under the supervision of Prof. Gina Adam.

-With a background in Computer Science and Engineering (CSE), I graduated *summa cum laude* from *North South University* with a **CGPA of 3.98/4.00**, where I ranked in the top 0.2% of my class.
+With a background in Computer Science and Engineering (CSE), I graduated *summa cum laude* from *North South University* with a **CGPA of 3.98/4.00**, which was the **highest CGPA** in the *School of Engineering and Physical Sciences*.
 My research interests are focused on exploring the intersection of artificial intelligence, neuromorphic systems, and machine learning.

 ### Education